megphillips91/charter-boat-bookings-dep/readme.txt

 **Minimize Refunds With Two Payments:** When your business is weather dependent and advance booking deposits are the norm, refunding deposits due to bad weather can become a real headache.
 The customer demands associated with refunds can quickly cut into your cash flow and potentially lead to sticky situations that could ruin your reputation.

-Charter Boat Bookings helps you better manage your cash flow by splitting the total charter fee into a smaller up-front reservation payment and a larger final payment.
+**Manage Cash Flow:**Charter Boat Bookings helps you better manage your cash flow by splitting the total charter fee into a smaller up-front reservation payment and a larger final payment.
 The product settings allows you to control the total cost of the payments as well as the up-front reservation payment.
 The system then automatically sets the due date for the final payment to 3 days prior to the charter and notifies your customer to pay the final balance.
 Three days is a carefully considered window: weather predictions usually become accurate 3 days prior to the charter, plus most credit-card merchant processors take 3 days to deposit credit card payments into your bank account.
 In short, the Charter Boat Bookings plug-in helps you better manage your exposure to weather-related refunds.

 **Manage Orders:** Each booking links to the reservation and final balance order within the bookings admin menu.
 This helps you administrate charter booking orders just as you would any other WooCommerce Order.